-- Use PlateSpin Migrate Client or PlateSpin Migrate Web Interface to migrate workloads to a target physical machine. - Ensure that all the drivers for the physical target are uploaded to the PlateSpin Migrate X2P device driver database before you configure migration.
-Otherwise, the migration might fail with an error requiring you to upload all the required drivers and reconfigure the migration. - Your physical hardware must be supported by PlateSpin Migrate.
-See the following information in "Supported Configurations" on page 25: - Supported Workload Storage - Supported Workload Architectures - Your network environment must meet the requirements for access, discovery, and migration described in "Access and Communication Requirements across Your Migration Network" on page 58. - Configure volumes on the target disks with about 50 MB of additional storage space than the source disks.
+- Use PlateSpin Migrate Client or PlateSpin Migrate Web Interface to migrate workloads to a target physical machine. - Your physical hardware must be supported by PlateSpin Migrate.
+See the following information in "Supported Configurations" on page 25: - Supported Workload Storage - Supported Workload Architectures - Your network environment must meet the requirements for access, discovery, and migration described in "Access and Communication Requirements across Your Migration Network" on page 60. - Configure volumes on the target disks with about 50 MB of additional storage space than the source disks.

-For information about configuring semi-automated migration to a physical machine, see "Migration to Physical Machines" on page 541.
+For information about configuring semi-automated migration to a physical machine, see "Migration to Physical Machines" on page 543.